SE Louisiana vs. Sam Houston Prediction, Game Preview: FCS Spring Football

 It will be an entertaining game that will go a long way in seeing how strong Southland should be.
 Will Sam Houston really be the power it is supposed to be?
 Could Southwestern Louisiana be a crime enough to pull off this against the Great D?

-Sam Houston will show enough offense – QB Eric Schmidt will be fine – to go along with a great defensive performance.
+Sam Houston will show enough offense – QB Eric Schmid will be just fine to go with a great defensive performance.

 Sam Houston 37, SE Louisiana 27